Kazakhstan Horse Trek

 Day 16 Drive back to Ust-Kamenogorsk, and enjoy a well-earned final dinner together.
 If the timing is right, we take a ferry across Bukhtarma Lake, as an interesting shortcut

 Day 17 Depart Ust Kamenogorsk.
-If you would like to see more of Ust before heading away, we can help (or ask us about a stop-over in Almaty or Nur-Sultan)
+If you would like to see more of Ust before heading away, we can help (or ask us about a stop-over in Almaty or Astana)

 The area where we ride